 Why no COVID-19 in Bhutan?

 Bhutan is a landlocked country in the East Himalayas, bordered by Tibet and India.
 The population of Bhutan is a little over 807,000 people.

-As of this writing in early April 2020, only four cases of COVID-19 have been reported for Bhutan, two of whom were visiting foreigners.
+As of this writing in early April 2020, Bhutan has reported only four cases of COVID-19, two of whom were visiting foreigners.